 Active travel is primarily defined as making journeys by walking, cycling and scooting.
 It can also include horse-riding (and even running and non-motorised water-based transport.)
 It is an approach to travel and transport that focuses on physical activity as opposed to motorised means.

-West Lothian Council has developed an Active Travel Plan for West Lothian, 2016-21.
-As the title "Making Active Connections" suggests, this is a plan to link people to places by active travel.
-It is not just about physical connections however - it is also a framework for mainstreaming active travel in West Lothian, and creating a culture where active travel becomes the norm for suitable everyday trips.
-To achieve this, it is crucial that West Lothian Council works successfully with external partners and with local communities, and "joins up" policies and projects delivered by different Services and teams across the Council.
+This plan aims to link people to places by active travel.
+However, it is not just about physical connections, it is also a framework for mainstreaming active travel in West Lothian.
+This can be achieved by creating a culture where active travel becomes the norm for suitable everyday trips.
+It is therefore crucial that West Lothian Council works successfully with external partners and with local communities and "joins up" policies and projects delivered by different Services and teams across the Council.

-The Active Travel Plan is available here -.
-A handy summary guide is also available to share within your communities, workplaces and schools - .
+- Summary West Lothian Active Travel Plan 2016-21 [1MB] - A handy summary guide is also available to share within your communities, workplaces and schools

 There are also a number of projects being developed for delivery in the future: